agalue/opennms-drift-kubernetes/README.azure.md

 The reason for pre-creating the service principal is due to a [known issue](https://github.com/Azure/azure-cli/issues/9585) that prevents the `az aks create` command to do it for you.
 For more information about service principals, follow [this](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) link.

+> **INFO**: Only when the resource group to use for the AKS cluster is new, you can omit the principal creation.

 With enough quota:

 ```bash